john-cd/mdbook-utils/README.md

 - [Dev Container extension][dev-container-extension]
 - [Docker Desktop][docker-desktop] (or at least the Docker engine).

-Note that opening the code folder in VS Code may take a little while the first time around.
+Note that opening the code folder in `VS Code` may take a little while the first time around.

 #### Other

 If you are not using `VS Code`, install the [Dev Container CLI][dev-container-CLI], use `Docker Compose` directly (see below), or simply install the required tools on your local machine.

-The following works with Ubuntu and Windows WSL:
+The following works with `Ubuntu` and `Windows` `WSL`:

 ```bash
 sudo apt-get update